rohithh/RedditReader/README.md

 Instructions :

-1. To view the application - Go to this URL, it is hosted here : https://reddit-reader-rohithh.c9users.io/Reddit-Reader.html The source root directory of the hosting is here : https://reddit-reader-rohithh.c9users.io/
+1. To view the application - Go to this URL, it is hosted here : https://rohithh.github.io/

 2. To view a new subreddit : Enter name of subreddit and number of posts you want to see.
 Then press "Click me to see subreddits".
 Yes its that simple!